 When buying a home, one word you will hear often is “insurance.”
 As a homeowner you are concerned about protecting your house, your personal belongings and your personal liability.
-It is important that the coverage you choose provide the comprehensive protection that you need.
+It is important that the coverage you choose provides the comprehensive protection that you need.

-Most insurance companies offer discounts for smoke alarms, fire extinguishers, dead bolt locks, and whole-house alarm systems.
-If your home is fairly new, or if you elect to insure your automobiles with the same company, you are likely to receive a discount on your premium.
+Most insurance companies offer discounts for smoke alarms, fire extinguishers, deadbolt locks, and whole-house alarm systems.
+If your home is fairly new, or if you elect to insure your automobiles with the same company, you may also receive a discount on your premium.

 The right insurance can give you a sense of security in knowing that you are adequately protected.
-For more information on Homeowners’ insurance and packages please visit Capri Insurance.
+For more information on Home owners’ insurance and packages please visit Capri Insurance.